 My art is contemporary and expressive with classical roots.
 I am constantly experimenting and evolving my style and subject matter- everything in my life shows up in my work.
 Creating something that has energy, life, and motion with inert materials is the driving force behind my art.
 Every time I pick up a piece of charcoal and begin to sketch, I am pouring myself into the thing I am rendering.
 Charcoal lines are a record of intense scrutiny and discovery, and flow directly from my brain to the surface.
 The application of color is looser and more intuitive.
 In this way, thought and instinct each bring something to the image.
 Through my work I hope to express some of the complexity, joy, fear, and wonder of being human.

 Alissa Siegal has been a full time artist since 1986, when she received a BFA from the Rhode Island School of Design.
 She moved to Italy to paint and study art, then spent several years painting, traveling, and executing commissioned artwork.
 She returned to NYC to earn an MFA in painting from the New York Academy of Art.
 She opened a gallery with artist friends on NYC’s lower East Side, and another on St. John in the Virgin Islands.
 Her work has been widely exhibited across the US and Italy, and is held in many private and corporate collections.

 Her art is on traffic signal boxes throughout the city of Stamford, and has been exhibited in local businesses, government offices, health care centers, The Palace Theater, and ArtWalk events.
-She is a past president of the Loft Artists Association and an artist associate at the Katonah Museum of Art, and is a teaching artist with the Aldrich Museum of Art in Ridgefield.
+She is a past president of the Loft Artists Association and an artist associate at the Katonah Museum of Art, a teaching artist with the Aldrich Museum of Art in Ridgefield, and New Canaan Library's second Artist in Residence.
 Her paintings are in the permanent collections of Stamford Hospital, Yale New Haven Hospital’s Park Avenue Medical Center, Sacred Heart University’s Center for Health Care Education, and appear in the movies “The Bounty Hunter” with Jennifer Aniston, and “Something Borrowed” with Ginnifer Goodwin.